alexandergunnarson/quantum/doc/cljc/quantum/core/defnt/example1.md

+; TODO `:infer?` should be whether any of the expr's leaves are themselves needed inference

 The purpose of the `defnt` type analyzer is to do just that — analyze types and infer ones to the maximum extent possible.
 Other code analysis may be done later.

 ## Rationale